agsb/milliForth-6502/README.md

 include some debug code and flag

+_24/01/2024_ code for 6502 sized to 632 bytes.
+Review with 'standart indirect thread code'.

 _24/01/2024_ code for 6502 review.
 Recode for use 'standart indirect thread code'.
              made a file with 'minimum itc model ' and another with 'standart itc model'